 Why not learn the difference between evergreen trees?
-Evergreens (or conifers) are trees which keep their thick green leaves throughout winter.
-Evergreens are trees like spruce, pine and fir.
+Evergreens (or conifers) are trees that keep their thick green leaves throughout winter.
+Evergreens are trees like spruce, pine, and fir.
 If you have a Christmas tree during this season it is a good place to start.

 In late winter, tree sap rises and the maple sugaring harvest begins.
 Late winter is also the time that tree buds begin to swell.
-Take of notice of which trees buds swell first and all the other conditions that coincide.
+Take notice of which trees buds swell first and all the other conditions that coincide.
 What is the air temperature?
 And what else is happening at the same time?
 See also: Studying Twigs: A Nature Journal Activity

 Animals in Winter

 Most birds flew to warmer regions.
-But, there are about 30 which stay through out the winter.
+But, there are about 30 who stay throughout the winter.
 Many of these birds will come to your winter feeding stations.
-These birds can live off the foods sources that are available.
+These birds can live off the food sources that are available.
 They tend to eat insects eggs, hibernating insects and seeds.
-The scavengers, like crows, pigeons and gulls eat anything they can stomach.
-The hunters, hawks and owls, of course eat their prey.
+The scavengers, like crows, pigeons, and gulls eat anything they can stomach.
+The hunters, hawks, and owls, of course, eat their prey.

 Winter is the time of sleep for many animals.
-Turtles, wood frogs and spotted salamanders burrow deep into the mud to hibernate.
-Woodchucks and chipmunks sleep the winter away snug in their burrows As do earthworms and insects such cecropia moths, woolly caterpillars and bumble bees.
-Bears sleep, but awaken easily during winter.
+Turtles, wood frogs, and spotted salamanders burrow deep into the mud to hibernate.
+Woodchucks (groundhogs) and chipmunks sleep the winter away snug in their burrows As do earthworms and insects such as cecropia moths, woolly caterpillars, and bumblebees.
+Bears sleep but awaken easily during winter.
 Their body temperature doesn’t drop like other animals which are considered true hibernators.